curv3d/curv/docs/Mesh_Export.rst

 Mesh Quality
 ------------
-Curv generates watertight, manifold meshes with no self intersections, degenerate triangles, or flipped triangles.
+The ``#smooth`` algorithm generates watertight, manifold meshes with no self intersections, degenerate triangles, or flipped triangles.
 These are high quality, defect free meshes that can be processed by any software.

 * `OpenSCAD`_ requires defect free meshes (otherwise boolean operations fail).
 * Meshs submitted to `Shapeways.com`_ for 3D printing *should* be defect free.